-Family Network – $1,000 to help provide health assistance with obtaining needed supplies like food, formula, and diapers.
-Activity kits to keep families interacting with each other and transportation assistance to medical appointments.
+Family Network – $1,000 to help provide health assistance with obtaining needed supplies like food, formula and diapers; activity kits to keep families interacting with each other; and transportation assistance to medical appointments.

 Girl Scouts – Diamonds of Arkansas, Oklahoma and Texas – $1,500 to help provide online programming for existing girl scouts.
 Trying to promote positive mental health for girls who feel cut off from communication during the lockdown.

 Havenwood – $2,500 to help provide provisions of hand sanitizer and Clorox wipes for all residents.
-Residents are greatly affected by loss of income and childcare, especially as may students are now learning from home.
+Residents are greatly affected by loss of income and childcare, especially as many students are now learning from home.
 In addition, to create staff assistance for children’s schooling and providing emergency assistance for food, gas, rent, etc.

 Helen R. Walton Children’s Enrichment Center – $2,500 to help provide childcare services for parents working in critical community professions.

-Life Source International Inc – $2,500 to help provide resources such as more food, travel to pick up food from smaller pantries that closed, and sanitation supplies to keep clients safe.
+Life Source International Inc – $2,500 to help provide resources such as more food, travel to pick up food from smaller pantries that closed and sanitation supplies to keep clients safe.